neu-se/CS4910-7580-Spring-2023/assessments/project.md

 * The project includes a response to any feedback provided on the proposal: for any changes requested by the instructor, either those changes were accepted, or there is a discussion in the report of why those changes did not make sense.
 * The project report is between 3-10 pages long, contains at least the three sections outlined above, and captures your efforts on implementing your project
 * The project report and implementation are submitted on time
+* The project poster is submitted on time and summarizes the introduction/motivation to the project, the results, and any signfiicant challenges encountered
 * EITHER:
 	* 1) the project implementation successfully achieves the goals outlined, OR:
 	* 2) the "Project Challenges" section of the report describes in detail the challenges that you faced that prevented you from achieving some goal(s), and the steps that you took to try to overcome those challenges.
 The record of steps that you took to overcome those challenges is sufficiently detailed to demonstrate that you put a good-faith effort into getting it to work.
 The project status update supports this narrative.